•

 Citations within Text

 All references must be cited within the text.
-This can be done in several ways, for example, (1) in parenthesis, put the author’s last name followed by a comma and publication year; (2) put author’s last name followed by the year in parentheses; (3) when you quote directly, in parenthesis, put the author’s last name followed by a comma and publication year, and then another comma and page number OR put the author’s last name outside the parentheses and place the year followed by a comma as well as the page number in parentheses.
+This can be done in several ways, for example, (1) in parenthesis, place the author’s last name followed by a comma and publication year; (2) put the author’s last name followed by the year in parentheses; (3) when you quote directly, place in parenthesis, the author’s last name followed by a comma and publication year, and then place another comma and page number(s) OR place the author’s last name outside the parenthesis and place the year followed by a comma as well as the page number in parenthesis.
 Quotation marks should be used for short quotes.
-For long quotes, authors should indent quote and use single space.
+For long quotes, authors should indent quotes and use a single space.

 Depending on the citation, the citation should appear as: “Mills (2004) reported that…” or “Analysis on sampling has been extensively discussed in the literature (Williams, 2003)” or “Johnson (1999, p.
 13) states …” or “IPM is not extensively practiced by SLRFs in Alabama” (Tackie et al., 2009, p.
 6) or “In Johnson v.
 Johnson (2015)…” or “In the Affordable Care Act (2009)...”